Bacon-A/stat386-projects/_posts/2022-12-06-dataStory.md

 Looking at all of this data would be fascinating.
 Daunting too.
 Rather than observe routes across the world I decided to take a focused look at some routes that I would actually consider climbing.
 I pulled the 200 most popular routes from Central Utah [(more information here)](https://bacon-a.github.io/stat386-projects/2022/10/20/WebScrape.html), but then I had wondered.
 Why are *these* routes the most popular?
 I saw routes are varying lengths, difficulties, and even stars (quality rating given by those who climbed the route).
 So what makes these the most popular routes?

-summarizes your entire project (from data collection to now 1-2 paragraphs)

 ## So what's the story
 summarizes your data story (1 paragraph)